FAQs

 - How do I know when my property is completely dry?

-Professional testing with specialized equipment is the correct way to determine if your business property and contents are completely dry.
+Professional testing with specialized equipment is the correct way to determine if your property and contents are completely dry.
 Touch alone may be a false indicator.